The West Coast Now Has a Direct Nonstop to the Caribbean

 (Photo: Envato/SeanPavone/irachard)

-But with Cayman Airways’ new direct nonstop flights between LAX and Grand Cayman, there’s new math on the time it takes to get to the Caribbean from the West Coast.
-Math that puts the flight time about the same as Hawaii.
+But with Cayman Airways’ direct nonstop flights between LAX and Grand Cayman, there’s new math on the time it takes to get to the Caribbean from the West Coast—math that puts the flight time at under six hours, just about the same as if you were to hop a plane to Hawaii.

 BOOK LIKE A PRO: 17 Best Flight Booking Sites for Cheap Airfares